vigne/docker-tutorial/README.md

 ```

 **Hint:** if you see an error like this `error checking context: 'no permission to read from ` use a `.dockerignore` file
-to exclude files and folder from the build context.
+to exclude files and folders from the build context.

 After a successful build, one can run the app like this:
 ```